 throughout the area by visiting www.dogwalks.co.uk.

 We pride ourselves on being able to offer Hadrian’s Wall camping, with Hadrian’s Wall just 1 mile away and lots of attractions in surrounding areas, you will not be short of things to do.
 Whilst the various museums along the Wall don’t allow dogs it’s still possible to explore the history of the Romans with your four-legged friend by walking to the many Milecastles and other points of historic interest dotted along the wall.
 One route which is loved by many is the circular 5-mile Cawfields Quarry to Walltown Quarry walk which passes along a fabulous section of the Wall, past a Roman Altar and Aesica Fort.
 What is even better is it’s walkable directly from the site so there’s no need for transport.

-If you fancy a day by the coast, the campsite’s location boasts 30 miles of sandy beaches (many of them dog friendly), stretching along the Northumberland coast which you can reach within 90 minutes by car.
+If you fancy a day by the coast, our campsite in Northumberland boasts 30 miles of sandy beaches nearby (many of them dog friendly), stretching along the Northumberland coast which you can reach within 90 minutes by car.
 A favourite is the Craster to Low Newton via Embleton Bay.
 At six miles long, this walk should take around two hours to complete and there is a wonderful pub in the middle of the walk by the beach.
 You will not be disappointed by the stunning views and there are plenty of spots to stop for a picnic.
 If you’re looking for a coastal walk that’s a little closer, Druridge Bay is another great option which is an hour drive and dogs are allowed on the beach all year round.

 Beamish Open Air Museum welcomes well-behaved dogs and is about an hour’s drive from the site.